Art, Culture & Travel... apainting workshop with Eli Cedrone is a great way to combine all three.

 This workshop is designed to be a fun, stimulating and stress-free, experience for beginners to advanced students.
 Everything has been carefully organized by Artful Journey's so all you need to do is paint and enjoy the wonderful experience of visiting Portugal.
 Painting location are carefully chosen for scenic beauty and class size is limited for plenty of one on one instruction.

-This workshop is designed to be a fun, stimulating and stress-free, experience for beginners to advanced students.
-Everything has been carefully organized by Artful Journey's so all you need to do is paint and enjoy the wonderful experience of visiting northern Italy.
-Painting location are carefully chosen for scenic beauty and class size is limited for plenty of one on one instruction.
+This workshop is for beginners to advanced students.
+Artful Journey's has arranged all the details and painting location are chosen for scenic beauty and ease.
+Class size is limited for plenty of one on one instruction.